 Now then, to get back to our original specialised subject of old tat, what has all of the above got to do with the board game?
 Well, that is in fact the very question that bedevilled generations of TV viewers and game players.
 Was there some connection between the game and the TV show?
 They had the same name, and given that the box showed a distinguished man in a darkened room, looking ominous, the game seemed like it was somehow related to the TV show.
 But that wasn't Magnus Magnusson sat in a stylish modern armchair chair!
 And he never had a beautiful assistant like the suave chap on the game box.
 Plus if the game was a tie-in to the TV show, why wasn't it effectively Trivial Pursuit a decade or so early?

 Well now, at last we can reveal the truth!
 And what is more, once again it is down the Dr John Billingsley.
 As Mastermind the TV show was just becoming a huge hit, the good doctor provisionally entitled the new board game with the same name, never thinking that it would hit the shelves with that monicker.
 Our genial boffin assumed that there would be all manner of legal difficulties and another name would be chosen for the game's release.
 However the makers of the new game Invicta loved the name and went with it, and somehow the BBC never challenged them over the use of the same title.
-Possibly if they had been doing a quiz questioned based game things might have been different, but I suspect the prevailing thinking at the time was that "mastermind" was simply a term in common usage and no one, not Invicta or the Beeb could lay claim to it.
+Possibly if the game had featured questions and a quiz the BBC might have had something to say about it, but I suspect the prevailing thinking at the time was that "mastermind" was simply a term in common usage and no one, neither Invicta nor the Beeb, could lay claim to it.

 However, who was that chap in the chair?
 Well, there's an interesting tale too.
 Given the name 'mastermind' and the brief that this was a code-breaking game, the marketing folks thought they'd invoke a James Bond/spy vibe, and so started looking for a suave-looking gent, a beautiful girl, and also hired a cat.
 The original model they had booked didn't turn up, so a local man who ran a string of hairdressing salons, Bill Woodward was suggested at short notice to fill the chair.
 And with his neatly trimmed beard and sharp suits, Bill certainly fit the bill.
 Likewise his glamorous companion was also a bit of chance casting.
 The mysterious lovely lady was Cecilia Fung, who at the time was studying computer science at Leicester University - a rather nice coincidence that chimed with the game's origins in a computer version called Moo!
 Cecilia was literally stopped in the street by folks from the modelling agency and offered the job on the spot, and being a struggling student she jumped at the chance.